 Cold Weather Accessories

 - Warm Hat: A warm hat is an absolute necessity for chilly Europe in the winter.
 It also doubles as a super cute accessory!
 You want a hat that will stay on your head even in blustery gusts of wind and keep your ears nice and warm, so stay away from those brimmed ~travel girl types of hats and stick with reliable beanies instead.
-Personally, I’m a fan of the ones with poofs on top, like this or this.
+Personally, I’m a fan of wool hats with poofs on top, like this.
 Jeremy is more of a purist and likes to wear beanies like this one, which is made from earth-friendly recycled wool and nylon.
 To keep your head AND your face warm (and also ensure that nobody will ever talk to you) get this Cthulu Hat.
 And then send me pictures of you wearing it, please.

 - Gloves: Don’t go outside in Europe without gloves on!
 You will regret it.
 I love these merino wool gloves that work with touchscreens because let’s face it, I have a hard enough time using my phone without wearing gloves.